harryaddlesee/HPQ-Dataset/README.md

 # HPQ-Dataset
-Dataset consisting of over 1000 questions that a patient could ask in a hospital setting
+Dataset consisting of over 1000 questions that a patient could ask in a hospital setting.